Bestest Foundation Board Members

 In 1980 he was elected to the Federal Parliament and in February 1983 became the Leader of the Opposition.
 He led the Labor Party to victory in the general election in March 1983 and in winning three successive elections, became Australia’s longest serving Labor Prime Minister.
 He ceased to be Prime Minister in December 1991 and resigned from the Parliament in February 1992.
 In August 2009, Mr Hawke was given National Life Membership of the Australian Labor Party.

-Nicholas was previously CEO and part owner of Publicis Mojo, one of the country’s leading advertising and communications agencies.
-Nicholas launched a wide range of complementary communications companies including media, direct marketing, PR, promotions, events, loyalty and consultancies adding to the Publicis Mojo offering.
-He was with Publicis Mojo here in Australia and in the USA for over 25 years.
+Nicholas was previously CEO and part owner of Publicis Mojo, one of the country’s leading advertising and media agencies.
+In that time, Nicholas launched a wide range of complementary communications companies including media, direct marketing, PR, promotions, events, loyalty and consultancies adding to the Publicis Mojo offering.
+It was here he discovered the power of quantitative analytics as it applies to media effectiveness, and now being applied to the capital markets.
+He was with Publicis Mojo both in Australia and in the USA for over 25 years.

-He is currently a Council member for the National Museum of Australia (NMA), is on the Council for the Royal Botanic Gardens and Domain Trust, and previously sat on the Board of the Tourism and Transport Forum (TTF).
+Nicholas has been a Council member for the National Museum of Australia (NMA), the Council for the Royal Botanic Gardens and Domain Trust, and previously sat on the Board of the Tourism and Transport Forum (TTF).

-Nicholas has been involved in raising money for various charities over the last two decades, and has been co-Chairman of The Bestest Foundation (a charity he helped establish) for the last 6 years.
+Nicholas has been involved in raising money for various charities over the last two decades, and has been the founding co-Chairman of The Bestest Foundation for over a decade.
 Historically he has worked for The National Heart Foundation, Alzheimer’s, The Red Cross and The Sport & Tourism Foundation, and with Mojo, he’s been involved with pro-bono work for The Cancer Council (Prostate), Youth off the Streets, and Aged Care, Cerebral Palsy and many others.

-Gina independently produced a one hour documentary on the powerful women of the White House , “All the President’s Women” – a behind the scenes look at the most powerful women influencing the most powerful leader in the world.
+Gina independently produced a one hour documentary on the powerful women of the White House – a behind the scenes look at the most powerful women influencing the most powerful leader in the world.
 The documentary, screened nationally in Australia as well as in the US, UK, South Africa, Europe, Asia and New Zealand – in all, 19 countries.